theGreen-Coder/CARLA-Leaderboard-2.0/README.md

  ## Training

 Agents are trained via the file [train.py](team_code/train.py).
-Examples how to use it are provided for [shell](team_code/shell_train.sh) and [SLURM](team_code/slurm_train.sh).
-You need to activate garage conda environment before running it.
+Examples of how to use it are provided for [shell](team_code/shell_train.sh) and [SLURM](team_code/slurm_train.sh).
+You need to activate the garage conda environment before running it.
 It first sets the relevant environment variables and then launches the training with torchrun.
 Torchrun is a pytorch tool that handles multi-gpu training.
 If you want to debug on a single gpu simply set --nproc_per_node=1.
 The training script has many options to configure your training, you can list them with python train.py --help or look through the code.
-The most important once are:
+The most important ones are:

 ```Shell
 --id your_model_000 # Name of your experiment